DSharpPlus/DSharpPlus/docs/articles/advanced_topics/buttons.md

 Buttons are a feature in Discord based on the interaction framework appended to the bottom of a message which come in several colors.
 You will want to familarize yourself with the [message builder](xref:beyond_basics_messagebuilder) as it and similar builder objects will be used throughout this article.

-With buttons, you can have up to five buttons in a row, and up to five (5) rows of buttons.
+With buttons, you can have up to five buttons in a row, and up to five (5) rows of buttons, for a maximum for 25 buttons per message.
 Furthermore, buttons come in two types: regular, and link.
 Link buttons contain a Url field, and are always grey.

 # Buttons Continued